tmallmann/tmallmann/README.md

 <br>

 ## 📝 About me
-I'm a Control and Automation Engineer and Software Developer.<br>
-I enjoy learning new technologies and turning ideas into real-world projects.
+I'm a Control and Automation Engineer and I enjoy learning new technologies and turning ideas into real-world projects.

 My interests include:
 - 🤖 Automation